UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 UTEP Stats and Trends

-- In UTEP's eight games this season, it has six wins against the spread.

-- The Miners have covered the spread once this season when underdogs by 11 points or more (in two chances).
+- The Miners have been underdogs by 11 points or more two times this season and covered the spread once.

-- UTEP's games this year have gone over the total in three out of seven opportunities (42.9%).

 - The Miners average 6.1 more points per game (24.9) than the Roadrunners give up (18.8).

-- When UTEP scores more than 18.8 points, it is 6-0 against the spread and 6-1 overall.
+- UTEP is 6-0 against the spread and 6-1 overall in games when it scores more than 18.8 points.

 - The Miners have 17 turnovers this season, equal to the number of takeaways for the Roadrunners.